 This course will explore how to integrate digital processes with traditional printmaking techniques.
 Students will learn the basics of Adobe Photoshop and Illustrator, and develop and create imagery through those programs.
 They will then use digital devices such as laser cutter, router and plotter to turn a digital file into a physical printing block.
 The final art form will be hand-printed work, utilizing relief printing, engraving on wood, collographs, and monoprinting.
 This course also covers print-based digital animation.

-ARTST-226PD Topics in Studio Art: 'Portable Printmaking and 2D Design'
+ARTST-226PD Topics in Art Studio: 'Portable Printmaking and 2D Design'

 This class is designed to give the beginning student an overview of basic printmaking techniques and an understanding of what a print is, its form in both unique and multiple formats, and how these techniques function in our culture.
 The focus of this course will be on developing methods students can take with them when they graduate, whether or not they have access to a traditional studio space and equipment, using nontoxic, water-based materials.
 Projects will emphasize principles of two-dimensional design and composition, including layout, typography, and color theory, using printmaking techniques like stenciling and relief, as well as digital design software.

-ARTST-226PM Topics in Studio Art: 'Expanded Print Media'
+ARTST-226PM Topics in Art Studio: 'Expanded Print Media'